ddbj/www/_dra/submission-e.md

 ### 454  <a name="454"></a>

-The DRA accepts sequencing run data from the 454 platform in the sff and fastq/bam format.
-These files should reflect the sequencing run setup.
+The DRA accepts sequencing run data from the 454 platform in the fastq/bam formats.
+Please convert output sff files to fastq/bam files.
-If a sff file contains data derived from more than one sample, please break up resulting fastq file into files contain data from only one sample.

-The read names found in the *.sff*file are meaningful and reflect the addressing scheme for the picotitre plate as well as a globally unique run id.
-Please do not rewrite this name in the sff as such addressing information will be lost.
-The sff file format is nearly optimal in terms of footprint, so there is little to be gained by further compressing them.
-Therefore, please provide *.sff*files uncompressed.

 ### Illumina Genome Analyzer  {#Illumina-Genome-Analyzer}